BMR11/ble-validation-platform/README.md

 ## Git

 A **local** Git repository is initialized in this folder with a React Native–oriented `.gitignore`. **Nothing is pushed to remotes** as part of this project setup.

+## ⭐ Support
+If this project helps you:
+- ⭐ Star the repo
+- 🧪 Try it in your workflow
+- 🤝 Share feedback
+This helps make BLE development more accessible and scalable.